-Leadership students must maintain at least a 2.5 cumulative grade point average to remain active members of Student Council.
+Leadership students must maintain at least a 2.5 cumulative grade point average and a minimum C grade in all courses to remain active members of Student Council.
 Leadership students should be examples of our four pillars; Faith, Excellence, Leadership, and Service.
 Leadership students do this by participating in class retreats and school activities, completing service hours on time, and engaging in the full St. Francis experience.
-Leadership students may not be on disciplinary probation or have a suspension or a Saturday School during their term; doing so may disqualify them from office.
+Leadership students may not be on disciplinary probation or have a suspension during their term; doing so may disqualify them from office.